-NIHR Research Design Service for the East Midlands
+NIHR Research Design Service East Midlands

-The NIHR RDS EM has its main bases in Leicester and Nottingham with other associated staff located in Northampton, Derby and Lincoln.
+The NIHR RDS EM has its main bases in Leicester and Nottingham with associated staff located in Northampton, Derby and Lincoln.
 There is a wide skill-mix of staff including statisticians, qualitative researchers, epidemiologists, health economists and information specialists.
 RDS staff are research active and have considerable expertise in developing and designing high quality research proposals.

-In addition, the RDS maintains strong links with NHS, social care organizations and NIHR Biomedical Research Units across the East Midlands.
+The RDS maintains strong links with NHS, social care organizations and NIHR Biomedical Research Units across the East Midlands.

 To provide an effective support service to researchers throughout the East Midlands for the preparation of proposals for submission to national, peer-reviewed funding competitions for applied health or social care research;